ydb-platform/ydb/ydb/docs/en/core/dev/troubleshooting/performance/hardware/io-bandwidth.md

 Add more [storage groups](../../../../concepts/glossary.md#storage-group) to the database.

-In case of high microburst values, you can also try to balance the load across storage groups.
+In cases of high microburst rates, balancing the load across storage groups might help.